 Casement windows where the opening leaf is hinged on the side, are the traditional choice for a garden office.
 They have a lot going for them.
-They are positioned at desk height, so can frame a view as you work, as this Garden Affairs office shows.
+They are positioned at desk height, so can frame a view as you work.
 Casement windows come in different heights, so some designs the window may be lower than in this example.

 They are also very easy to open, allowing you to let air into the room.
 People forget how important it is to incorporate and an opening window into an office.
 Often opting for just a door and fixed pane windows.
 They are limiting their option and the long-term usability.

 Depending on the size of the building, you can incorporate more than one casement window, as this Smart Garden Office shows.
 By choosing to fit windows on more than one wall, like this, the owner has ensured good natural light as the sun moves throughout the day.